 A witness yelled for him to move and also tried to get the driver’s attention, but couldn’t stop the truck driver or get the attention of Dayes.

-Dayes was wearing a Bluetooth headset when emergency workers tried to administer first aid, according to the Broward Sheriff’s Office.
+Dayes was wearing a Bluetooth headset when emergency workers tried to administer first aid, according to the Broward County Sheriff’s Office.
 He was also writing in a notebook immediately before the accident, according to the witness.

 This isn’t the first workplace accident for Mohawk Industries.
 A division of Mohawk Industries in Dalton, Georgia, saw a worker scalded by hot water in 2015.
 The company also faced a wrongful death lawsuit in 2003 after a faulty security gate struck a police officer working as a security guard on another Georgia property, according to the Atlanta Business Chronicle.
 The incidents don’t necessarily display a pattern of behavior, but point to the danger of accidents in the workplace.

 Businesses Sometimes Fail to Protect Their Employees

 [Workplace accidents]/(fort-lauderdale/workers-compensation-lawyers/) happen in a variety of industries.
 Injuries and fatalities most commonly occur in construction, but many industrial, shipping, and manufacturing companies might put their workers in danger.
 Falls, getting struck by objects, electrocutions, and caught-ins or betweens are the “Fatal Four” of the construction industry, and , according to the U.S. Occupational Safety and Health Administration.

 Workplace injuries can include specific occupational diseases like mesothelioma, but also more common injuries like tendonitis, burns, and cold or heat stress.